Fluctuation without dissipation: Microcanonical Langevin Monte Carlo

+This is one of the simplest non-trivial lattice field theory examples.
 The scalar field in a continuum is a scalar function $\phi(x, y)$ on the plane with the area $V$.
 The probability density on the field configuration space is proportional to $e^{-S[\phi]}$, where the action is

 The squared mass $m^2 < 0$ and the quartic coupling $\lambda > 0$ are the parameters of the theory.
 The system is interesting as it exhibits spontaneous symmetry breaking, and belongs to the same universality class as the Ising model.
 The action is symmetric to the global field flip symmetry $\phi \xrightarrow[]{} -\phi$.
 However, at small $\lambda$, the typical set of field configurations splits in two symmetric components, each with non-zero order parameter $\langle \bar{\phi} \rangle$, where $\bar{\phi} = \frac{1}{V} \int \phi(x, y) dx dy$ is the spatially averaged field.
 The mixing between the two components is highly unlikely, and so even a small perturbation can cause the system to acquire non-zero order parameter.
 One such perturbation is a small external field $h$, which amounts to the additional term $- h \int \phi(x, y) dx dy$ in the action.
 The susceptibility of the order parameter to an external field is defined as